joinpursuit/what-is-the-cloud/README.md

 As a software engineer, you will also work with the cloud every day when you deploy web applications (update your site on the Internet).

-In the old days, companies would have a few servers in a back room somewhere.
+In the old days, companies would have a few servers (powerful computers) in a back room somewhere.
 These servers were connected to the Internet and would host the website and store user data.

 Having a server in the back room turned out to be a pain.
 What if the power goes out?
 What if the computer gets old and needs to be upgraded?
 What if the server overheats and starts a fire?
 (This really happens!)